Family court litigants frequently interact with one or more of the following local offices, programs, or services:

 Preparation for employment, Work First and independent living skills to youth in foster care, homeless or parenting youth, pregnancy or parenting youth, domestic violence, if it relates to child abuse, neglect or dependency, financial assistance child protective services, emergency assistance, food stamps, daycare assistance, Medicaid, counseling, mentoring for foster care, job shadowing and unpaid work experience.

 The Durham County Clerk’s Office handles all legal filings.
 It is also the official record-keeper.
 The clerk’s office can provide litigants with copies of documents from court files and/or hearing transcripts..

 Guardian ad Litem (GAL)

-The Anson County Guardian Ad Litem Program provides trained independent advocates to represent and promote the best interests of abused, neglected, and dependent children in the state court system and to work towards a plan that ensures that these children are in a safe permanent home.
+The Durham County Guardian Ad Litem Program provides trained independent advocates to represent and promote the best interests of abused, neglected, and dependent children in the state court system and to work towards a plan that ensures that these children are in a safe permanent home.
 Learn more about this statewide program.